 GG and her new friend from Mari’s World enjoyed being pirates on board the beautiful El Corsari Negre for a lovely sail around the Medes islands, then it was back to L’Estartit to sample some of the entertainment put on by the town to celebrate the festival.

-I love the little streets of L’Estartit.
-Not the brash tourist venues of some of the larger destinations, but a lovely pedestrianised area full of gorgeous ice-cream and colourful trinkets.
+You’d imagine that a weekend in L’Estartit wouldn’t leave you much time to relax and explore, but we had plenty of time to wander the little streets of the town – and you should.
+Not like the brash tourist venues of some of the larger destinations, but a lovely pedestrianised area full of gorgeous ice-cream and colourful trinkets.
 We bought a bee last time we were here, which The Bug still has hanging in his room, but we were rather taken with the pirate this time: